dokinqs/event-project/README.md

 - Styling
 - Search bar
 - Comments
-- Show the map with a marker pointing to the location of all the events
+- Show the map with the marker location of all events

 ## Workflow
-- setup - all together
+- setup - all
-- pst setup - pair programming, different pairs everyday and driver navigator switching periodically
+- post setup - pair programming, switching periodically
-- One pair will be doing Front-end the second pair will be doing Back-end
+- divided between Front-End and Back-End so less github issues
 - Style guide: airBnb

 ## Wireframe